zrafa/cam_localization_for_mips/README.md

 How to build
 ------------

+It is a little mess yet, but you will get the idea:

 ```
+# the global config is at config.h.
+For example: camera intrinsic parameters
+# edit example/config.h if you need to change them
 cd eigen-libreria-c++-portada-a-MIPS-usada-por-pose-c++/eigen-eigen-323c052e1731/demos/mix_eigen_and_c/
 # Instructions for eigen and mips : cat README.mips
 # Set the PATH var to your mips-openwrt gcc compiler folder: